Tanumon/Angular/syntax.md

         heroes => this.heroes = heroes);
 ```
 of(HEROES) returns an Observable<Hero[]> that emits a single value, the array of mock heroes.

+The subscribe() method passes the emitted array to the callback, which sets the component's heroes property when the response arrives,